Higher topological complexity and its symmetrization: Properties of higher topological complexity

 The higher topological complexities of a space $X$ {are} closely related to the category of cartesian powers of $X$.
 The first indication of such a property comes from the inequality

-which is an immediate consequence of the fact (proved in \cite[Proposition 9.14]{CLOT}) that the Schwarz genus of a fibration does not exceed the category of the base space.
+which is an immediate consequence of the well known fact that the Schwarz genus of a fibration does not exceed the category of the base space.
 On the other hand, the inequality $\cat(X)\le\TC_2(X)$ is well known, and can be generalized to:

 \begin{prop} For any path-connected space $X$,